 Scope

-This policy applies to every system that botBrains uses to process, store, or transmit business or customer data, including our cloud providers (AWS, Hetzner, DigitalOcean), source control (GitHub), email, observability tooling (Better Stack, Sentry, Langfuse), the password manager, and the botBrains platform itself.
+This policy applies to every system that botBrains uses to process, store, or transmit business or customer data, including our cloud providers (AWS, Hetzner), source control (GitHub), email, observability tooling (Better Stack, Sentry, Langfuse), the password manager, and the botBrains platform itself.
 It covers both team members and any external party granted access.

 Principles